thachmpham/thachmpham.github.io/md/gdb/local_remote_binary.md

 ---
-title: "GDB: Stripped Remote Binary"
+title: "GDB: Local & Remote Binary"
-subtitle: "Debug Stripped Binaries on a Remote Target"
 ---

-## Local Binary
+## Stripped Remote Binary

 :::::::::::::: {.columns}
 ::: {.column width=60%}

-If the remote binary is stripped, we can start GDB with a local unstripped binary.
+If the remote binary is stripped, you can start GDB with the local unstripped version.
+The debug symbols from the local binary will then be loaded into GDB.

 Sample.